 The General Counsel is appointed by the Secretary of Commerce, with the approval of the President.
 The Office of the General Counsel provides legal service and guidance for all matters that may arise in the conduct of NOAA's missions.
 These functions are carried out subject to the overall authority of the General Counsel of the Department of Commerce, as provided in Department Organization Order 10-6.

-As can be seen from the organization chart, the NOAA Office of General Counsel is managed by the General Counsel and two Deputy General Counsels and consists of sections throughout the country, headed by section chiefs and deputy section chiefs who supervise offices in Washington, D.C.; Silver Spring, Maryland; Gloucester, Massachusetts; St. Petersburg, Florida; Long Beach, California; Seattle, Washington; Honolulu, Hawaii; and Juneau, Alaska.
+The NOAA Office of General Counsel is managed by the General Counsel, two Deputy General Counsels and an Executive Officer.
+The Office consists of a Headquarters Office and 13 sections throughout the country, which are located in Washington, D.C.; Silver Spring, Maryland; Gloucester, Massachusetts; St. Petersburg, Florida; Long Beach, California; Seattle, Washington; Honolulu, Hawai'i; and Juneau, Alaska.